-Visual Communication Design encourages students to generate creative and innovative design solutions in response to a brief.
+Visual Communication Design encourages students to generate creative and innovative design solutions in response to a real-world design brief.
 Students will explore design techniques, which cover a multitude of disciplines.
 The course is designed to develop students' understanding of how ideas and information can be conveyed through visual means.
 This will be achieved through the detailed exploration of media, materials and design methods.
-In theory, students study design in a cultural and historical context.
+In theory, students study designers and design movements in a cultural and historical context.